 From May 2011 through November of the same year, thousands of Greeks occupied Syntagma Square, protesting against the austerity measures brought by the country’s bailout program.

-The so-called indignants who flooded the square for most part of the year with endless speeches and cultural happenings, shaped the political forces of the 2010s through today.
+The so-called indignants who flooded the square for most part of the year with endless speeches and cultural happenings shaped the political forces of the 2010s through to today.

 On February 4, 2018, in a mass protest rally, over one million people gathered to show their dissatisfaction over negotiations between Greece and the Former Yugoslav Republic of Macedonia (now North Macedonia) over the name of the Balkan country.

 Keynote speaker in the rally was Greece’s iconic composer Mikis Theodorakis, who gave an emotional speech about Macedonia.

 The crowd in the rally for Macedonia was probably the biggest in the history of Syntagma Square and Athens, surpassing the massive election rallies of the 1970s and 1980s.